Menu Close

 At Café Niederegger

-On the lower floor of the Niederegger, there are secrets going on.
-We've never been there, but we understand that you can buy a replica of the awesome Holstentor, made from the best quality marzipan.
+On the lower floor of Niederegger, secrets are kept.
+We've never been there, but we understand that here you can buy a replica of the cool Holstentor, made from the best quality marzipan.
 The Holstentor, with its two towers and arch in the centre, is a Lübeck signature.
-We have to go back, taste and photograph!
+We'll have to go back, taste and take photos!

 Holstentor